Exact and approximate inference in graphical models: variable elimination and beyond: Graphical Models

-There exists several families of probabilistic graphical models~\citep{KF09,Murphy2012}.
+Several families of probabilistic graphical models exist~\citep{KF09,Murphy2012}.
 They can be grouped into directed and undirected ones.
-The most classical directed framework is that of \textit{Bayesian network}~\citep{Pearl88, JN07}.
-In a Bayesian network, an edge is directed from a parent vertex to a child vertex and potential functions are conditional probabilities of a variable given its parents in the graph (see Figure~\ref{fig: graphical representation of GM} (a)).
+The most classical directed framework is that of \textit{Bayesian network}~\citep{Pearl88,JN07}.
+In a Bayesian network, potential functions are conditional probabilities of a variable given its parents.
 In such models, trivially $Z=1$.
-Undirected probabilistic graphical models (see Figure~\ref{fig: graphical representation of GM} (c)) are equivalent to \textit{Markov Random Fields}~\citep{L01} as soon as the potential functions are in $\mathbb{R}^{+*}$.
-In a Markov random field (MRF), a potential function is not necessarily a probability distribution: $\psi_B$ is not required to be normalized.
+There is a representation by a directed graph where an edge is directed from a parent vertex to a child vertex (see Figure~\ref{fig: graphical representation of GM} (a)).
+The undirected graphical representation $G$ is obtained by moralisation, i.e. by adding an edge between two parents of a same variables.
+Undirected probabilistic graphical models (see Figure~\ref{fig: graphical representation of GM} (c)) are equivalent to \textit{Markov Random Fields} (MRF, \citealt{L01}) as soon as the potential functions take values in $\mathbb{R}^{+} \setminus \{0\}$.
+In a Markov random field (MRF), a potential function is not necessarily a probability distribution: $\psi_B$ is not required to be normalised (as opposed to a Bayesian network model).

+\subparagraph{Deterministic Graphical models.} Although the terminology of 'Graphical Models' is often used to refer to probabilistic graphical models, the idea of describing a joint interaction on a set of variables through local functions has also been used in Artificial Intelligence to concisely describe Boolean functions or cost functions, with no normalisation constraint.
+Throughout this article we regularly refer to these deterministic graphical models, and we explain how the algorithms devoted to their optimisation can be directly applied to compute the mode in a probabilistic graphical model.